-ADSCNet~\cite{Bai_2020_CVPR_ADSC} introduces a novel framework that leverages network estimation to refine density map target using Gaussian Mixture Models (GMM).
-Both BL~\cite{ma2019bayesian_BL} and RSI~\cite{rsi_cheng2022rethinking} methodologies emphasize enhancing noise resistance in their respective frameworks.
-BL achieves this through the introduction of an innovative loss function, whereas RSI targets improvements via a redesigned network component.
-Building upon BL, NoisyCC~\cite{wan2020modeling_NoisyCC} incorporates a loss function that reduces the loss weights of uncertain regions on the density map, mitigating the impact of noisy annotations.
+ADSCNet~\cite{Bai_2020_CVPR_ADSC} introduces a novel framework that leverages network prediction to refine target density map using Gaussian Mixture Models (GMM).
+Both BL~\cite{ma2019bayesian_BL} and RSI~\cite{rsi_cheng2022rethinking} emphasize enhancing noise resistance in their respective frameworks.
+In particular, BL achieves this through the introduction of an innovative loss function.
+RSI redesigns the convolutional filter.
+Building upon BL, NoiseCC~\cite{wan2020modeling_NoiseCC} incorporates a loss function that reduces the loss weights of uncertain regions on the density map, mitigating the impact of noisy annotations.

 These methods primarily focus on enhancing the model's tolerance to annotation noise rather than directly improving the quality of the initial point annotations.
 Additionally, applying these methods each time incurs additional training costs.
 Furthermore, these methods are primarily tailored for density-based methods, which may impose limitations on their applicability to localization-based methods.
-In contrast, our proposed approach focus on directly refining initial point annotations, presenting a more efficient and broadly applicable solution.
+In contrast, our proposed approach focuses on directly refining initial point annotations, presenting a more efficient and broadly applicable solution.